apache/beam/website/src/documentation/runtime/environments.md

 To build Beam SDK container images:

-1. Navigate to the local copy of your [customized container image](#customizing-container-images).
+1. Navigate to the root directory of the local copy of your Apache Beam.
 2. Run Gradle with the `docker` target.
 If you're [building a child image](#writing-new-dockerfiles), set the optional `--file` flag to the new Dockerfile.
-If you're [building an image from an original Dockerfile](#modifying-dockerfiles), ignore the `--file` flag and use a default repository:
+If you're [building an image from an original Dockerfile](#modifying-dockerfiles), ignore the `--file` flag:

 ```
 # The default repository of each SDK